din14970/personal-site/content/pages/resume.md

 <h5>Post-doctoral researcher</h5>
 <h6>Max-Planck-Institut für Eisenforschung (MPIE), Germany</h6>
 <p>
 In my current role I focus on establishing FAIR data principles in TEM research community by developing standardized metadata representations and processing pipelines.
 This also involves contributing to open source software projects in the TEM community.
-I involved in projects related to the properties of grain boundaries, phase transformations in high entropy alloys, the structure of high entropy carbide, and measuring residual strain in Si.
+I involved in projects related to the properties of grain boundaries, phase transformations in high entropy alloys, the structure of high entropy carbide, and measuring residual strain in silicon.
 I mentor Ph.D. students particularly on topics related to data analysis, and I support the research group by maintaining a dokuWiki and by managing our collective code base on Gitlab.
 </p>
 </div>
 </div>